onchain/onchain-android/README.md

 ### Notes

 * Wallet functionality coming soon. i.e. spend and receive via QR code.
 * The onchain.io app can be used as a safer form of 2 factor authentication.
-It is used by the https://onchain.io online wallet to split keys across devices.
+It is used by the https://www.onchain.io online wallet to split keys across devices.
 * The onchain.io protocol for transaction signing has been implemented in the bitwasp project as a multi sig marketplace.
+* The landing page for the android app is here [Android Bitcoin Wallet](https://www.onchain.io/android-bitcoin-wallet)

 ### How ?